 ii Directed trusts

 A directed trust offers the potential benefit of assigning trust powers to two or more persons in a manner that better achieves the trust's purposes.
 At least in theory, if not always in practice, a directed trust allows a settlor to assemble a team of persons who are collectively better able to achieve the trust's purposes than a single trustee.
 A settlor may wish to appoint an institutional trustee to make decisions concerning discretionary distributions and handle administrative matters, such as record-keeping, reporting and tax compliance.
-The settlor, however, may prefer to have someone else – perhaps an investment management firm with which he or she has a long relationship – manage the trust property.
+The settlor, however, may prefer to have someone else – perhaps an investment management firm with which he or she has a long relationship (or even the settlor) – manage the trust property.
 A directed trust allows the settlor to create that structure for governing the trust's internal affairs.

 A directed trust avoids the limitations associated with delegation.
 A trustee generally cannot delegate its discretionary distribution power, because the power is generally viewed as a non-delegable trustee power.
 With a directed trust, a person other than the trustee can have the power to direct the trustee to make distributions.
 A directed trust mitigates the risks associated with delegation.
 If the trustee does not have any duty to monitor the powerholder, then the trustee in fact may avoid those risks altogether.
 A trustee can delegate only to the extent that the delegation is prudent, and the trustee has an ongoing duty to monitor the delegatee.
 Thus, for example, a trustee may be reluctant to delegate investment powers to a beneficiary who lacks investment management skill or experience.
 With a directed trust, the trustee is not selecting the person exercising a specific power and thus is not liable for an imprudent selection.
 For example, the trust deed may specify that a beneficiary has the power to direct the trustee concerning the investment of the trust property.

 Some critics assert that directed trusts (and divided trusts) eviscerate the concept of a trust.
 By shifting the decision-making about distributions or investments from a trustee to a person who may or may not be a fiduciary or who may or may not have any liability exposure under the terms of the trust, there may be no one who can be held accountable if something goes awry.
 This criticism is more properly directed towards the design of specific trusts, rather than a broadside against the governance model.
 Directed trusts (and divided trusts) are not immune from poor design and poor implementation.
 While not all trusts are drafted this way, it is the author's belief that any person carrying out one of the three fundamental trustee powers (distributions, investments or administration) should be a fiduciary.

 In most jurisdictions that allow them, directed trusts (and divided trusts) are largely creatures of statute, reflecting a legislative intent to shape the evolution of the concept of trusts.
 In those jurisdictions, the assertion that directed trusts (and divided trusts) impermissibly deviate from the fundamental concept of trusts is at best weak.